paulaAlvaradoR/git-github-ramp/app/song/feb/radio_ga_ga.md

 # Radio Ga Ga

 "Radio Ga Ga" is a song by the British rock band Queen, released in 1984 as the lead single from their album *The Works*.
 Written by the band's drummer, Roger Taylor, the song critiques the decline of radio in favor of television and music videos while celebrating its impact on past generations.
-It became one of Queen's most iconic anthems, known for its audience participation during live performances.
+It became one of Queen's most iconic anthems, known for its audience participation during live performances.🚨

 Source: [Radio Ga Ga](https://en.wikipedia.org/wiki/Radio_Ga_Ga)